Lawn Tractor Maintenance TipsUpdated: Mar. 16, 2023

 Before your tractor hibernates for the winter, take a few minutes to prevent springtime troubles.

-Stored gas will slowly gum up the whole fuel system, and the repairs can be expensive.
+- Stored gas will slowly gum up the whole fuel system, and that can make the lawn tractor repairs expensive.
 So add a fuel stabilizer such as STA-BIL or Seafoam (at auto parts stores) to the gas tank before winter.
 (Adding stabilizer to your gas can year-round is also a good idea.)
 But remember that stabilizers aren’t effective in gas that contains ethanol.
 If you don’t know whether the gas contains ethanol, run the engine until the tank is empty.

 It isn’t exactly rocket science, but many tractor owners goof up greasing.
 The biggest mistake is using the wrong grease.
 The brand doesn’t matter, but use the type recommended by the manufacturer, whether it’s plain lithium, lithium with molybdenum disulfide, or poly urea.
 Grease every fitting every time you change the oil.
 Check your owner’s manual to locate them all.
 There may be grease fittings on your mower deck and other attachments too.
 A flexible hose makes reaching the fittings a lot easier.
 Pick up a grease gun and hose at any home center or auto parts store (about $25 for both).